Fidanoski Family is comprised of three: Boban, Natali and Theodora.

-Members of our wider family
+Our wider family

-• Ljupco Velkoski ( 1929-1990 )-Boban's Grandfather
+• Ljupco Velkoski (1929-1990) -Boban's Grandfather

 • Mila Velkoska -Boban's Grandmother